cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 KubeOne does a good job with those defaults and not much configuration is needed.

-My kubeone.yaml now looks like this, as I want to deploy the "cluster-autoscaler" addon which comes right out of the box with KubeOne and is particularly useful for production-ready clusters.
+I want to deploy the "cluster-autoscaler" addon which comes right out of the box with KubeOne and is particularly useful for production-ready clusters.

 I also ensure I set the MTU for canal correctly, as things tend to get a bit icky if the MTU is wrong.